nevermind18/hello-world/README.md

 # hello-world
-Aprendendo a usar o git
+Estou tentando aprender a mecher no git vamos ver no que da